-To replace the turn signal light/taillight/brakelight bulb, use the following procedure.
+To replace the turn signal light - rear/tail-light/brakelight bulb, use the following procedure.

 1. Rotate the socket counterclockwise and remove it from the housing.
 2. To remove the bulb from the socket, push in and rotate counterclockwise.
 3. To install the bulb, push in and turn clockwise.
 4. Insert the socket into the housing and rotate it clockwise.